promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 c)	Build the solution.

-#### Step 16:
+#### Step 3
 After the WAN based deployment is run successfully, you should be able to see the various PUs, spaces and gateways deployed (use gs-ui to see the Gigaspaces Management Center).

-#### Step 17:
+#### Step 4
-Go to the same URL as before: http://localhost:9000/GigaSpacesHttpSessionDemo and enter some values you should see the updates occurring on that session as below:
+Go to the same URL as before: (http://localhost:9000/GigaSpacesHttpSessionDemo) and enter some values you should see the updates occurring on that session as below:

 ![](/sbp/pics/iis-pic23.png)

-#### Step 18:
+#### Step 5
-Now, open up another tab or browser and point to the following url : http://localhost:9000/GigaSpacesHttpSessionDemo/?sessionId=uvijcieybhqlselu4jblfu1m  Note that the sessionId is the ID from the session that you had just created in the previous step.
+Open up another tab or browser and point to the following url : (http://localhost:9000/GigaSpacesHttpSessionDemo/?sessionId=uvijcieybhqlselu4jblfu1m)  Note that the sessionId is the ID from the session that you had just created in the previous step.
 You should be able to see the following:

 ![](/sbp/pics/iis-pic24.png)